 One of the powerful functionalities Swagger provides is the ability to test an API endpoint directly through the documentation UI.

-After you select a specific endpoint, you see Try it out.
+After you select a specific endpoint, the Try it out button will be displayed.

 Expand that section to bring up input fields for each required and optional parameter.
 Enter the correct values, and select Execute.